Per-Plexing Synology

 Handbrake

-Handbrake is a tool that digests the MKV file output of MakeMKV and converts it into whatever type of file your heart desires.
+Handbrake is a tool that digests the decrypted & ripped DVD/Blu-ray MKV file output of MakeMKV (above), and converts it into whatever type of file your heart desires.
 Most of the time this will use some form of compression algorithm to greatly reduce the size of the resulting file.

-In my case, I wish to retain the visual and audio integrity of the media; otherwise I might as well use an online streaming service to watch them.
+In my case, I wish to retain the visual and audio integrity of the media as best I can; otherwise I might as well use an online streaming service to watch them.

 Audio Selection Behaviour